UK Tax Strategy

 The Walker Guidelines

 The private equity industry faced significant reputational challenges in the UK in 2007 and 2008, and as a result, the British Private Equity and Venture Capital Association commissioned Sir David Walker to conduct a review into disclosure and transparency within the industry.
 This review led to the development of the Walker Guidelines, which apply to the largest private equity-backed companies in the UK and operate on a ‘comply or explain’ basis.
 The Walker Guidelines are the cornerstone of activities to demonstrate the UK private equity industry’s commitment to transparency of its activities.
 Williams Lea Tag group intends to comply with these guidelines, with the exception of the non-financial KPIs as explained later in this report.

 The Group is owned by funds containing institutional investors and controlled by Advent International Corporation.

 About Advent International

-Founded in 1984, Advent International is one of the largest and most experienced global private equity firms.
-With 14 offices on four continents, Advent has established a globally integrated team of more than 190 investment professionals, focused on buyouts and growth equity investments in five core sectors.
-Since beginning its private equity strategy in 1989, Advent has invested $44 billion in 345 private equity investments across 41 countries, and as of June 30, 2019, manages $54 billion in assets.
+Founded in 1984, Advent International Corporation (“Advent”) is one of the largest and most experienced global private equity firms.
+With offices on four continents, Advent has established a globally integrated team of more than 470 investment professionals, focused on buyouts and growth equity investments in five core sectors.
+Since beginning its private equity strategy in 1989, Advent has invested $54 billion in over 370 private equity investments across 41 countries, and as of 30 September 2020, managed $66 billion in assets.
 For more than 30 years Advent International has sought to invest in well-positioned companies and partner with management teams to create value through sustained revenue and earnings growth.

 The board that directs and controls the group operates at the level of a subsidiary company, Wertheimer UK Ltd.

 Directors of Wertheimer UK Limited

 The directors who hold office were as follows: